thezeroalpha/dotfiles/README.md

 * `executable`: my first script.
 Makes any file executable, along with further options.
 Usage: `executable file.sh`
 * `gfx2gfx`: convert SWF into PDF.
 Usage: `gfx2gfx page.swf -o page.pdf`
 * `icalBuddy`: can extract information about events from the iCal application
-* `itunes_style_getter`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key, set $DISCOGS_API_TOKEN in your profile).
+* `it-style`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key, set $DISCOGS_API_TOKEN in your profile).
 Usage: click/play a track in iTunes, and run the program.
 * `linkdir`: symlink all files/folders from source dir to target dir.
 Usage: `linkdir $source` to create symlinks in cwd, `linkdir $source $target` otherwise.
 * `mdvl`: markdown renderer in Python
 * `modified_cfscrape.py`: can scrape and download CloudFlare-protected websites.
 Usage: `python3 modified_cfscrape.py http://url.com`